ONLYOFFICE/DocSpace/packages/asc-web-components/catalog-item/README.md

 <CatalogItem />
 ```

 Display catalog item.
-On tablet can show only icon.
+Can show only icon (showText property).
 If is it end of block - adding margin bottom.

 ### Properties